reveal-dataset/reveal-dataset/README.md

-This is a repository for the REVEAL Dataset website.
+This is the repository for the REVEAL Dataset website.
 Check it here: [reveal-dataset.github.io](reveal-dataset.github.io)